-As SP3 villages do not have defined village envelopes, it is a critical consideration in the determination of this application as to whether the application site is located within the main built-up area of the village or in the open countryside.
+As SP3 villages do not have defined village envelopes, it is a critical consideration in the determination of this application as to whether the application site is located in the village or in the open countryside.
 The site is located north of Main Street and surrounded by other residential properties to the east, west and south.
-The site is also within reasonably close proximity to bus stops which provide access to wider settlements.
-It is therefore considered to be within the main built up area of the village and the proposal for the new build development falls to be assessed against the five-criterion contained within Spatial Policy 3 of the Core Strategy, namely location, scale, need, impact and character.
+The site is also in reasonably close proximity to bus stops which provide access to wider settlements.
+It is therefore considered to be in the village and the proposal for the new build development falls to be assessed against the five-criterion contained within Spatial Policy 3 of the Core Strategy, namely location, scale, need, impact and character.
 The proposal also includes the re-use of a former farm building.
 SP3 states that consideration is given to schemes where developments secure the environmental enhancement of areas by the re-use or redevelopment of former farmyards/farm buildings or the removal of businesses where the operation gives rise to amenity issues.
-The scale of such development should be appropriate to the location of the proposal.